 So if you haven’t made your case for this year’s KScope, time’s a-wasting.
-It’s not too late to start seeding your boss’s head with ideas about Kscope15.
+It’s not too late to start seeding your boss’s head with ideas about Kscope16.
 What’s next year’s training budget?
 If I submit a talk and get approved, can I go?
 You know those top 3 most difficult dev problems we’re facing – I bet I can get free consulting and awesome answers at KScope…

-I’ll see you in Seattle!
+I’ll see you in Hollywood, FL!
 And if you can’t make it, be sure to check out the awesome and FREE webcast series.
 I’ve done many SQL Developer themed sessions and are available for replay via the archives to current ODTUG members.